toabi/minetest-mac/README.md

 * Hit "Build & Run"
 * If everything is OK, the application should launch.

+## So you don't like to build?

+You can also download a build from [there](https://github.com/toabi/minetest-mac/downloads).
+But they may be old.

 ## Credits

 I'm distributing the binary Irrlicht framework release from this [thread](http://irrlicht.sourceforge.net/phpBB2/viewtopic.php?t=42601).